Installing Concrete Paver Edging

 If you’re new to landscaping, I’m going to give you some good advice about buying tools.
 As I recommend with power tools, don’t cheap out when buying landscaping tools.
 If you buy quality garden and landscape tools, they should last you a lifetime.
 If you go for the less expensive tools, you’ll likely spend more in the long run when you have to replace a broken or worn out tool.

-For example, we have a True Temper shovel that has lasted us for over 10 years now.
-We’ve put that baby to good use digging in the rocky and clay filled NC soil.
+For example, we have a shovel that has lasted us for over 10 years now.
+We’ve put that baby to good use digging in the rocky and clay-filled NC soil.
 Some of the other tools we bought didn’t make it that long.
 Either the handles snapped or the tines on a rake bent over continued use.
 Buying two of the same tool means it would have been smarter and more economical to purchase quality from the start.
 (Live and learn.)

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

-Good tools should be ergonomic, comfortable and made with quality materials that won’t break or bend over time.
+Good tools should be ergonomic, comfortable, and made with quality materials that won’t break or bend over time.
 Look for strong defect-free handles.
-True Temper tools are high quality and Made in the USA.
-They’ve been making agricultural tools for over 200 years!
-My favorite feature of these True Temper tools are the 10″ cushion grip handles.
 They are easy to hold and are good shock absorbers.
+Check for quality metal and wood parts.
+Plastic will dry and crack after only a few years of heavy use.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl